pauleveritt/tagstr-site/docs/htmlbuilder.md

 # Building an HTML Templating Engine

 HTML templating is an important part of web development and Python has a long, long history here.
 Template languages are like a domain-specific language (DSL), which tag strings were built for.
-Tag strings provide an opportunity to develop a syntax specifically designed to make declaring elaborate HTML documents easier.
+Tag strings provide an opportunity: a syntax specifically designed to ease HTML templating.

 In the tutorial to follow, you'll learn how to create an `html` tag which can do just this.
 Specifically, the tutorial will bring your markup and logic closer together by taking inspiration from [JSX](https://reactjs.org/docs/introducing-jsx.html), a syntax extension to JavaScript commonly used in [ReactJS](https://reactjs.org/) projects.

-Here are some examples of what you'll be able to do.
+Here are some examples of the kinds of things you could ultimately do.

 ```python
 # Attribute expansion